Medicare covers most vaccines. Some are covered by Part B, and some are covered by Part D.

 Getting the vaccines you need is one of the most important things you can do for your health – and for the health of those around you.
 Vaccines are your first line of defense against a number of infectious diseases.
 If you don’t get sick, then you can’t infect your loved ones, your friends or others in your community.

 Vaccines covered by Medicare Part B

-Medicare Part B covers three important vaccines as part of its preventive care benefits.
+Medicare Part B covers four important vaccines as part of its preventive care benefits.